1. Alternative Dispute Resolution (ADR)

 Most of the time, a prosecuting attorney will find employment through the government.
 This type of lawyer represents victims of cases.
 The job responsibilities of a prosecuting attorney include carrying out legal proceedings on behalf of victims.

 Prosecuting attorneys are oftentimes involved in criminal offense cases before the cases are even heard by a judge.
-For example, if a crime is reported, the prosecuting attorney will usually become involved with police, informing them of whether or not further investigation needs to take place.
-If so, after further investigation has been conducted, it is then the prosecutor’s choice whether or not to take the case to court.
+For example, if a crime is reported, the prosecuting attorney will usually become involved with the police, informing them of whether or not further investigation needs to take place.
+If so, after the further investigation has been conducted, it is then the prosecutor’s choice whether or not to take the case to court.
 Essentially, a prosecuting attorney plays a very vital role in determining which criminals face punishment and which ones do not.

 Entering into this line of work is advantageous for a number of reasons.
 People who become prosecutors oftentimes testify they are satisfied in their careers, and they also enjoy the accompanying pay levels, which tend to exceed $80,000 a year.